Politics of Nigeria: Terrorism in Nigeria

 The greatest terrorist threat in Nigeria is from the organization Boko Haram, and became a prevalent issue in the summer of 2009.
 Boko Haram is a radical jihadist Islamist terrorist group from the northern sect of Nigeria.
 This organization has launched terror attacks that have largely targeted the Nigerian federal government, non-Muslim religious organizations, and average citizens.
 The rise and growing effects of Boko Haram have been attributed to the instability and fragility of the Nigerian state.
 They are upset by the government corruption and policy failures of Nigeria, and in particular, the poverty and lack of development of the north of Nigeria which is predominantly Muslim.
 The impact of Boko Haram on Nigeria has been devastating, over 37,000 individuals have died due to their terrorist attacks since 2011, and over 200,000 Nigerians have been displaced.
 Boko Haram was responsible for the kidnapping of hundreds of school girls in 2014, triggering the #BringBackOurGirls movement across the globe.
 The terrorist organization became a part of ISIS in 2015, drawing concerns to the safety and stability of Nigeria.
 Many world powers including the United States have contributed military resources to help fight against Boko Haram because Nigeria's oil industry is crucial to the international economy.
-The Nigerian federal government has launched programs and tactics to combat Boko Horam because of their prevalence.
+The Nigerian federal government has launched programs and tactics to combat Boko Haram because of their prevalence.
 There has also been a recent rise in citizen-created, and in particular youth-led groups that are taking action against Boko Haram to protect themselves and their communities.
 Both the actions of Boko Haram and the government's efforts to combat terrorism have led to a growing refugee crisis in Nigeria.